How we make medical (ADA) accommodations

 • Having staff meals prepared in the kitchen to limit the possibility of cross-contact for allergy-related concerns.

-If you are in need of a nutrition-related accommodation, please fill out a dietary needs form.
+If you are in need of a nutrition-related accommodation, please contact the dining nutrition specialist.
 For additional questions, please contact Laura Croteau-Lopez, RD, LD, our nutrition specialist at uhd-dietitian@uiowa.edu

 Assistance animals within University Housing and Dining may be either service animals or emotional support animals.
 Service animals are recognized under the Americans with Disability Act (ADA), and are animals that are individually trained to do work or perform tasks for the benefit of a person with a disability.
 Emotional support animals are not recognized by the ADA, and are prescribed by a licensed healthcare professional to provide therapeutic benefits to a person with a disability.